Do You Need a Front License Plate in Texas?

 • Visible from 50 feet at night

-Placing a license plate so it is visible through the windshield is not compliant.
+Placing a license plate so it is visible through the windshield does not comply with the law.

 What If I’m Visiting from a One-Plate State?